mrmelon54/ktane-solver/docs.md

 bombinfo.indicators.isUnlit( <name> ); // returns boolean

 // Ports
-bombinfo.portplates // returns an array of portplates (see below for more info) bombinfo.getPortsCount( <port name> ); // returns an integer of the number of ports bombinfo.getPortsCount(); // returns an integer of the number of all the ports
+bombinfo.portplates // an array of portplates (see below for more info) bombinfo.getPortsCount( <port name> ); // returns an integer of the number of ports bombinfo.getPortsCount(); // returns an integer of the number of all the ports

+// Module Counts
+bombinfo.moduleCount.total // an integer of the total number of modules (including needies) bombinfo.moduleCount.solved // an integer of solved modules bombinfo.moduleCount.unsolved // an integer of unsolved modules (disincluding needies) bombinfo.moduleCount.needy // an integer of the number of needies
 ```

 **Port Types**